BASALTINA® 101 - HISTORY, PROPERTIES AND CARE OF LAVASTONE

-What does a volcano in Italy and the Metropolitan Museum of Art in New York have in common?
+What does a volcano in Italy and the floor at the Metropolitan Museum of Art in New York have in common?

 The structure and the color of Basaltina® are a gift from lava, earth and time.
-The stone with dark grey color, subtle patterning, and the smooth matte surface is frost resistant, strong and durable, thus suitable for all kinds of applications.
+This stone has a dark grey color, subtle patterning, and a smooth matte surface that is also frost resistant, strong and durable, thus suitable for a wide array of applications.
 Both for interiors or exteriors, Basaltina® adds a special touch to every project.